A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: State-of-the-art Deep Learning Studies

 \subsection{Deep Learning for Classification}

-Different from classic machine learning, DL learns effective representations from either raw heart sounds or simple time-frequency representations using models with more parameters.
-DL often performs very well on many acoustic tasks benefiting from its strong capability.
-Apart from the pipeline shown in Fig.~\ref{fig:dl_classification}, we summarise the advances of deep learning methods for heart sound classification in the following.
+DL employs complex models to learn effective representations directly from raw heart sounds or simple time-frequency representations.
+In addition to the pipeline shown in Fig.~\ref{fig:dl_classification}, this section summarises the advances of DL methods for heart sound classification as follows.